 What factors might explain the spatial income gaps documented in Section 2.4?
-A large body of literature in economic geography emphasizes the role of firstand second-nature geography in explaining the location of economic activity.
+A large body of literature in economic geography emphasizes the role of first- and second-nature geography in explaining the location of economic activity.
 First-nature geography includes factors that are largely exogenous to human activity, such as a region's natural endowments.
 Henderson et al. (2018) find that these factors alone can account for roughly 47 percent of the global variation in nightlight luminosity, a proxy for economic activity.
+While the importance of natural endowments can evolve with changes in technology and available substitutes, models emphasising geographical endowments alone may struggle to account for rapid changes in regional income gaps.
+This remains an underexplored area in the literature, though recent work on the interaction between endowments and technological progress has started to address this gap (see e.g. Fernihough and O'Rourke (2021); Fritzsche and Wolf (2023) on the changing role of coal in economic growth).

-In contrast, secondnature fundamentals reflect features shaped by human intervention, including historically sunk investments, infrastructure access, or proximity to economic centers of activity (see e.g. Fujita, Krugman and Venables, 1999; Redding and Sturm, 2008).
-These endogenous factors are also influential.
-For example, Allen and Arkolakis (2014) use a quantitative spatial model to decompose income variation across U.S. counties in 2000.
-Their findings attribute part of this variation to intrinsic geographic fundamentals, such as local productivity and amenities, while another portion is explained by connectivity with other economic centers.
-They find that geographic location, specifically connectivity to other regions, accounts for around 20 percent of the observed income distribution.
+Second-nature fundamentals reflect features shaped by human intervention, including historically sunk investments, infrastructure access, or proximity to economic centres of activity (see e.g. Fujita, Krugman and Venables, 1999; Redding and Sturm, 2008).
+These factors play a significant role in explaining the spatial distribution of economic activity.
+Allen and Arkolakis (2014) use a quantitative spatial model to decompose income variation across U.S. counties in 2000.
+Their findings attribute around 20 percent of the observed income distribution to connectivity with other economic centres.

-Several contributions in macroeconomics have explored this question through the lens of development accounting (see e.g. Hsieh and Klenow, 2010).
+Several contributions in macroeconomics have explored a broader set of factors through the lens of development accounting (see e.g. Hsieh and Klenow, 2010).
 Using regional data spanning 110 countries, Gennaioli et al. (2013) and Gennaioli et al. (2014) find that human capital plays an important role in accounting for regional income differences and growth.
 Similarly, Acemoglu and Dell (2010) highlight the importance of institutional quality in addition to human capital, mirroring findings in the cross-country literature (see also Tabellini, 2010).
-The significance of regional differences in human capital and labor mobility underscores the importance of understanding sources of spatial frictions and their impact on income disparities across locations (Combes, Duranton and Gobillon, 2008; Young, 2013).
+The significance of regional differences in human capital and labour mobility underscores the importance of understanding sources of spatial frictions and their impact on income disparities across locations (Combes, Duranton and Gobillon, 2008; Young, 2013).